dmehra/dmehra.github.io/_posts/2017-08-07-testers-digest-27-observability.md

 ---
+title: "Tester's Digest #27: Observability"
-description: Observability. -- How to know if your service/application is doing well, through metrics and alerts based on them, and how to debug it when it's not doing well, through logs.
+excerpt: Observability. -- How to know if your service/application is doing well, through metrics and alerts based on them, and how to debug it when it's not doing well, through logs.
 ---

 TESTER'S DIGEST